wp-plugins/yith-woocommerce-product-vendors/readme.txt

-﻿=== YITH WooCommerce Product Vendors ===
+﻿=== YITH WooCommerce Multi Vendor ===

 Contributors: yithemes
 Tags: product vendors, vendors, vendor, multi store, multi vendor, multi seller, woocommerce product vendors, woocommerce multi vendor, commission rate, seller, shops, vendor shop, vendor system, woo vendors, wc vendors, e-commerce, yit, yith, yithemes
 Requires at least: 4.0
 Tested up to: 4.1.1
-Stable tag: 1.0.1
+Stable tag: 1.0.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Multi vendor e-commerce is a new idea of e-commerce platform that is becoming more and more popular in the web.
+YITH WooCommerce Multi Vendor is a plugin explicitly developed to switch your website into a platform hosting more than one shop.

 == Description ==

 Are you trying to make your website a place where you can host many vendor pages and earn commissions from their sales?
-YITH WooCommerce Product Vendors is the plugin explicitly developed to switch your website into a multi-vendor platform that will let you earn from commissions without you to lift a finger.
+YITH WooCommerce Multi Vendor is the plugin explicitly developed to switch your website into a multi-vendor platform that will let you earn from commissions without you to lift a finger.
 Moreover a multi-vendor shop brings more traffic to your site and allows you to get a better engine search positioning.
 A double, huge benefit from a single plugin.
 And all free.